-At Tavernier Key see more old growth mangroves with “Kayak David” of Paddle!
+At Tavernier Key see more old-growth mangroves with “Kayak David” of Paddle!
 The Florida Keys.
-He is a veteran guide who welcomes any level of paddler, and will guide you on a three-mile leisure paddle ride through lagoons and mangroves.
-Leave from Sombrero Beach, and along the way you are likely to see birds, jellyfish, dolphins, manatees, raccoons, tarpon, lobsters and turtles.
+He is a veteran guide who welcomes any level of the paddler and will guide you on a three-mile leisure paddle ride through lagoons and mangroves.
+Leave from Sombrero Beach, and along the way you are likely to see birds, jellyfish, dolphins, manatees, raccoons, tarpon, lobsters, and turtles.

 Or try the three-hour red mangrove eco kayak tour where Marathon Kayak Tour takes you through stunning old red mangroves amidst the tidal lagoons of uninhabited Boot Key.
 Osprey fly overhead, cormorants perch on branches, their wings spread to dry as they watch you enter this hallowed space.

 Or book a tour with Bill Keogh, author of Florida Keys Paddling Guide, at Big Pine Kayak Adventure.
 Start at No Name Key’s Old Wooden Bridge Fish Camp for a tour through local mangrove tunnels.
 You’re likely to see the petite Key Deer or even a Great White Heron, both protected within the National Wildlife refuges.